 In 2016 Sarah was honored to be a support volunteer for both the Heroes are Human Capital to Capital Ride and the Ontario Paramedic Ride.
 However, as a previous participant with the National EMS Memorial Ride, she was disappointed to not be cycling in either.
 To maintain her positive mental health Sarah tries to stay active in the community, curls up with a good book, or spends time in the great outdoors whenever possible.

-Talk Details: “Resiliency and You”
+Session: “Resiliency and You”

 Sarah will be speaking on stress in the paramedic profession and the importance of addressing mental health in the workplace.
 She will discuss paramedic resiliency and the idea of a “resiliency toolkit”.
 Sarah will also address available mental health support options.
 This talk is valuable for anyone interested in general mental health awareness for themselves or as leaders in their respective communities.